 - A pedal statement of the subject, unaccompanied by other voices

-- Primitive harmonies throughout the piece, with countersubjects in the fugue frequently moving through thirds and sixths only
+- Primitive harmonies throughout the piece, with countersubjects in the fugue, frequently moving through thirds and sixths only

 - Conclusion of the piece on a minor plagal cadence

-Karl Richter played and conducted a wide range of music (sacred works from Heinrich Schütz to Max Reger, as well as the symphonic and concerto repertoire of the Classical and Romantic period even including Bruckner’s symphonies), but is best remembered for his interpretations of Johann Sebastian Bach and Handel.
+Karl Richter played and conducted a wide range of music (sacred works from Heinrich Schütz to Max Reger, as well as the symphonic and concerto repertoire of the Classical and Romantic periods even including Bruckner’s symphonies), but is best remembered for his interpretations of Johann Sebastian Bach and Handel.